manoharan-lab/holopy/docs/source/dev_guide.rst

 Then activate the new environment::

   conda activate holopy-devel

+For Linux, you will need to install the gcc and gfortran compilers before building the package.

 For Windows, if you don't already have Fortran and C compilers installed, you can edit the environment file to install the ``m2w64-toolchain`` package.